Axios is a popular Open Source library for JavaScript that allows us to perform operations as an HTTP client, based on the promise model.

 }).then(OkCallback, ErrorCallback)

-Consuming a Rest API with Axios
+Consume a REST API with Axios

-Let’s see how to use Axios to access a Rest API in a simple way.
-We will use our example Rest API in Node and Express, which we set up in this post.
+Let’s see how to use Axios to access a REST API in a simple way.
+We will use our example REST API in Node and Express, which we set up in this post.

 To do this, we create a file called ‘index.html’ with the following content.